 The year 2014 was saw big advances in digital transformation.
-Digital excellence is no longer simply a way to outperform competitors, it is table-stakes for the long term existence of businesses.
+Digital excellence is no longer simply a way to outperform competitors; it's table-stakes for a company's long term existence.

 Research firm Gartner just released its 2015 CIO agenda, a survey of over 2800 global CIOs who represent nearly $400 billion in IT spending.
 Their primary finding?
 That “Digitalization” is no longer a sideshow — it has moved to center stage and is changing the whole game.
 CIOs have a unique opportunity, but they must “flip” their information, technology, value and people leadership practices to deliver on the digital promise.